xinwenfu/VChat_LTER/README.md

 	<img src="Images/I4.png" width=600>

 	* Notice that VChat appears to have crashed after our third message.
-This is a message that is over 5000 characters long.
+This message is over 5000 characters long.
 So we can create a program like [exploit0.py](./SourceCode/exploit0.py) to send 5000 `A`s to repeatedly crash VChat.

 6. We can see at the bottom of *Immunity Debugger* that VChat crashed due to a memory access violation.
-This means we may have overwritten the return address stored on the stack, leading to the EIP being loaded with an invalid address or overwrote a SEH frame.
+This means we may have overwritten the return address stored on the stack, leading to the EIP being loaded with an invalid address or we overwrote a SEH frame.
 This error could have also been caused if we overwrote a local pointer that is then dereferenced...
-However, we know from previous exploits on VChat this is unlikely.
+However, we know from previous exploits on VChat that this is unlikely.

 	<img src="Images/I4d.png" width=600>

-7. We can look at the comparison of the Register values before and after the fuzzing in Immunity Debugger, here we can see the EIP has **not been overwritten** with a series of `A`s (`0x41`).
-This means we likely overwrote the a SEH frame on the stack!
+7. We can look at the comparison of the Register values before and after the fuzzing in Immunity Debugger.
+Here, we can see the EIP has **not been overwritten** with a series of `A`s (`0x41`).
+This means we likely overwrote the SEH frame on the stack!
 	* Before

 		<img src="Images/I7.png" width=600>